Youkwhan/simon-game/README.md

 ## Future Improvements

 In the future, I plan to add keyboard functionality to the game, so that players can use the keyboard instead of clicking on the buttons.
+A scoreboard, to keep track of your highscore.
+And a button hint "Show Full Patten (3 Left)" that will help the player to progress to even farther heights!

 ## Contact